Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Elliptical geometry

-When the ejecta is assumed to be anisotropic, we find that, between days 600 and 800, newly formed dust is mainly confined along the clumps that are aligned close to the $z$-direction.
-Therefore, the opacities are much enhanced along the $z$-direction at these times, which results in a reduced flux escaping along that direction.
-On the contrary, when the viewing angle is along the $x$- or $y$-direction, the dusty clumps are aligned in a perpendicular cross-section to the observer and hence the fluxes from all those clumps reach the observer almost unattenuated.
-This is visible in the figures (Figure \ref{fig_87A} top-panel), where along the $x$- or $y$-direction, the predicted fluxes are larger compared to the observations, while the fluxes along the $z$-direction, and also the one produced by the isotropic ejecta, are smaller than the observed fluxes.
+When the ejecta are assumed to be anisotropic, we find that, between days 600 and 800, newly formed dust is mainly confined along the clumps that are aligned close to the $z$ direction.
+Therefore, the opacities are much enhanced along the $z$ direction at these times, which results in a reduced flux escaping along that direction.
+On the contrary, when the viewing angle is along the $x$ or $y$ direction, the dusty clumps are aligned in a perpendicular cross-section to the observer, and thus the fluxes from all those clumps reach the observer almost unattenuated.
+This is visible in the top panel of Fig. \ref{fig_87A}, where along the $x$ or $y$ direction, the predicted fluxes are larger compared to the observations, while the fluxes along the $z$ direction, and also the flux produced by the isotropic ejecta, are smaller than the observed fluxes.

 An ellipsoidal ejecta with a tilt of 25$^{\circ}$ to the plane of the sky is best fit to the observations of SN~1987A \citep{kjaer_2010}.
-Using the polar-coordinates given in Figure \ref{fig_dustcolumn}, we find that for day 615, the fluxes obtained in our calculations are closest to the observations at a viewing angle of $\theta$ = 16$^\circ$, $\phi$ = 65$^\circ$.
-The same for day 775 is at $\theta$ = 21$^\circ$, $\phi$ = 69$^\circ$.
+Using the polar coordinates given in Fig. \ref{fig_dustcolumn}, we find that for day 615, the fluxes obtained in our calculations are closest to the observations at a viewing angle of $\theta$ = 16$^\circ$, $\phi$ = 65$^\circ$.
+For day 775, these are at $\theta$ = 21$^\circ$, $\phi$ = 69$^\circ$.
 Both the viewing angles being close to each other, in a way, justifies their credibility.